 In reality though, the only things that matter are the things that are important to you.

-Time Management or Time Mastery, as I refer to it, is simply about removing the distractions so the things that are important and urgent are 100% aligned with your purpose.
+My Time Management Strategies are simply about removing the distractions so the things that are important and urgent are 100% aligned with your purpose.

 There is no either or list.
 There is just one list.